 Bullying is unacceptable and will not be tolerated, whether it takes place inside or outside of school.

-'Where bullying outside school is reported to school staff, it should be investigated and acted on '
+'Where bullying outside of school is reported within school, the incident should be investigated and acted on appropriately'.

 For more information, refer to the below Department for Education (DfE) publications: